5 Best Natural Sugar Substitutes

 Since I remember myself I had a sweet tooth.
 The sugar crash many people have, not only damages their teeth, but their health too.
 Sugar doesn’t contain any vitamins or minerals and provides empty calories to our body, that may turn to fat if overly consumed.

-Some people may opt to use artificial sweeteners as sugar substitutes, however several studies have shown that they can have quite a lot of side effects, and the FDA has established an acceptable daily intake for each artificial sweetener.
+Some people may opt to use artificial sweeteners as sugar substitutes, however several studies have shown that they can have quite a lot of side effects (read about them here).
+Eliminating artificial sweeteners is also one of the 70 habits featured in my e-book 70 Powerful Habits For A Great Health.

 In this article I would like to introduce you to natural sugar substitutes, that are healthier alternatives to sugar: